Last updated: July 15th, 2023

 They might not have the highest image quality, but they’ll certainly get the job done.

-If you want something for casual use, take a look at one of these mid-range binoculars.
+If you want something for casual on hikes, paddling, and other outdoor use, take a look at one of these mid-range binoculars.

 If you find your cheap compact binoculars get a lot of use, you can upgrade with a better understanding of the features and magnification you want.